rdnvndr/qtc-pgmanager/README.md

 # PgManager
-The PgMnagaer is plugin of the Qt Creator IDE for the development and administration of PostgreSQL databases.
+The PgManagaer is plugin of the Qt Creator IDE for the development and administration of PostgreSQL databases.

 ## Author/Contributors
 * Author: [rdnvndr](https://github.com/rdnvndr)